shumwaymark/sentinelcam/README.rst

 The index file for each date folder is named ``camwatcher.csv`` as described below.
 There is no header row included in the data.
-All dates and timestamps reflect Coordinated Universal Time (UTC), not the local time zone.
+All dates and timestamps reflect Coordinated Universal Time (UTC), rather than local time zone.

 .. csv-table:: Event Index
   :header: "Name", "Type", "Description"